LinzhouLi/RGBAvatar/README.md

 # RGBAvatar

-TL;DR Our RGBAvatar reconstructs a high-fidelity head avatar from a monocular video stream on the fly.
+TL;DR Our method reconstructs a high-fidelity head avatar from a monocular video stream on the fly.

 ## Installation